offline-trust/security-blanket/docs/docs/faq.md

 * [Basic Backup Guide](./basic-backup-guide.md)
 * [Regular Backup Guide](./regular-backup-guide.md)
 * [Full Backup Guide](./full-backup-guide.md)

+**You'll get an additional discount when [ordering](https://shop.offlinetrust.com) the recommended backup plan of 3 or more blankets.**

 ### Can't I just print these out myself?
 Of course you can.
 At Offline Trust, one of our goals is to level up every individual's security.
 That's why the product is [open source](https://github.com/offline-trust/security-blanket) and freely available for anyone to learn and use.